TeachBooks/mirror_teachbook_manual/book/installation-and-setup/choose_platforms.md

 - GitHub has a nice integration with the [GitHub Desktop application](git-setup_local.md).
 For GitLab it works as well, but has less functionality.
 - [Utteranc.es](../basic-features/utterances.md) requires a GitHub repository to host the discussions.
 If you're using a GitLab repository, you need a separate GitHub repository and the discussions and book content is not at the same place.

 If you have doubt about this choice, we advise you to start on GitHub.
-Moving your stuff to GitLab or hosting to a custom URL is always possible at a later stage.
+Moving/dupblication your content to GitLab or hosting to a custom URL is always possible at a later stage.

 Here's a table summarizing the information:
 |  | GitHub   | GitLab      |